ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

-The handler verifies that the 'get_pub_keys' parameter is not an empty CBOR Array.
-If verification fails, the KDC MUST treat the request as malformed and respond with a 4.00 (Bad Request) error message.

 If verification succeeds, the handler identifies the public keys of the current group members for which the identifier matches with one of those indicated in the request.
 Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map containing only the 'pub\_keys' parameter from {{gid-post}}, which encodes the list of public keys of those group members including the respective member identifiers.
 If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.
 The specific format of public keys as well as of identifiers of group members is specified by the application profile (REQ11, REQ8).

 The handler MAY enforce one of the following policies, in order to handle possible identifiers that are included in the 'get_pub_keys' parameter of the request but are not associated to any current group member.
 Such a policy MUST be specified by the application profile (REQ12)